-MAT 0023 - Mathematical Reasoning Strategies
+MAT 0023 - Quantitative Reasoning Strategies (Co-Requisite)

 The course will introduce students to the foundational skills needed to become numerically literate and use numbers to communicate in their everyday lives.
 Emphasis will be placed on understanding math terminology, including formulas, equations, proportions, financial literacy, visual displays of mathematics, and basic statistical concepts.
 This course is designed to support students in MAT 1023.
 Lecture Hours: 40, Lab Hours: 0, Outside Hours: 20, Co-Requisite: MAT 1023.
-(Applies to the Surgical Technology degree program only) Course Length: 6 weeks Note: This is a \$320/credit hour attempted course.
+(Applies to the Surgical Technology and Nursing degree programs only) Course Length: 6 weeks

+Note: This is a \$320/credit hour attempted course.